gamblevore/speedie/Documentation/xml_dtd.md

-## An alternative to XML DTD.
+## An Alternative to XML-DTD.

 Instead of using a DTD to validate XML, why not use Speedie to validate Jeebox?
 Well...
 I think its actually the correct choice.

 Lets start with the main point, then list some side points.

 **DTDs do not actually validate things very well!
 Too inflexible.
-Lets say I had a file that must have an odd number of lines.
+Lets say I wanted to check each item in the file against a database.
 Is that possible?
 Nope.
-A silly example, but the point is, its trivial to do with code!
-What about dates?
+What about validating dates?
 Or numerical-range validation?
 Or checking files against other files.**

 As I've [said elsewhere](xml.md) all limited languages end up migrating towards being full programming languages anyhow.
 So you might as well start off with it.